CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

 ### Done by user

-Sometimes you need to delete submitted/running job.
+Sometimes, you need to delete the submitted/running job.
 This can be done by `qdel` command:

     (BULLSEYE)user123@skirit~: qdel 21732596.pbs-m1.metacentrum.cz